Open ended enquiry

 • ‘How can we improve our experiment?

-• Tips & Tricks for dealing with challenges
+• Tips and Tricks for dealing with challenges

 • Use tools such as question starters (‘Why…’, ‘How…’, ‘What happens if…’) or provide examples of good questions.